 Everything would be fine, of course,

-But…civilization has come.
+But...civilization has arrived.

-Technological progress broke free.
+Technological progress was unleashed.

-The scientific world, dormant hitherto, suddenly resurrected,
+The scientific world, hitherto dormant, suddenly rose again,

 The advantage of plastics over other natural materials (objects).